Annual Miami International Boat Show begins, set to continue through Sunday

-MIAMI (WSVN) - The world of boating is preparing to dock in South Florida for the annual Miami International Boat Show.
+MIAMI (WSVN) - The world of boating has docked in South Florida for the annual Miami International Boat Show.

-Starting on Wednesday, the Miami Beach Convention Center is going to be one of many venues that will be displaying vessels of all varieties at the event.
+The Miami Beach Convention Center is one of many venues that will be displaying vessels of all varieties at the event.

 Exhibitions will also be on the water as hundreds of thousands of people are expected to attend.